spyoungtech/tempus.ahk/README.md

 ```

-# Binary Security
+## Binary Security

+This project is distributed, in part, as a DLL file.
 DLL files are software compiled in binary form.
-Because these files are not human-readable, it is important
+Because these files are not human-readable, it is important that you can trust the authors that produce them and
-that you can trust the authors that produce them and that you verify the authenticity of the file you downloaded.
+that you can verify the authenticity and integrity of the file you downloaded.

 For this project, the DLL binaries in the [releases page](https://github.com/spyoungtech/tempus.ahk/releases) are
 digitally signed as part of the GitHub Action where they are built.
 This digital signature can be used to verify that